aldy120/simple-seo-validator/README.md

 A simple SEO validator with some rules built in.

 # Quick start
-First, create a simple html file for our example.
+First, we create a simple `example.html` file for our example.

 `example.html`
 ```